gsioteam/xml_layout/README.md

 `$counter` for passing argument to the layout.

-`id` attribute for select the widget or state.
+`id` attribute for selecting the widget or state.

 ```
 XMLLayoutState state = ...;